Skip to main content

 Call Display Name

 Sometimes you may want to override the display name of a call.
-You can achieve this in one of three ways:
+You can achieve this in one of four ways:

 1. Change the display name on a per-call basis.
 This uses the Op.call method to return a Call object, which you can then use to set the display name using Call.set_display_name.